luis-a-miranda/Target-Tracking-with-Pan-Tilt/README.md

 ## Results of optimal control approach (LQR)

 The target's centroid corresponds to the origin, therefore, 0x0 pixels.
 The following images show the coordinates (u1,v1) and (u2,v2) location for a 30 seconds experiment.
 Note that the coordinates should have the same distance offset to the 0 pixel value.
-On the horizontal case, uc is 0 while u1 corresponds to the left side of the target and u2 to the right side.
-The error obtained is around 1%.
+On the horizontal case, *uc* is 0 while *u1* corresponds to the left side of the target and *u2* to the right side.

 **Rectilinear Trajectory:**
 Horizontal Coordinates             |  Vertical Coordinates